ArnieEC/webtesting-cucumber/README.md

 Navigate to https://github.com/ArnieEC/webtesting-cucumber

-Click 'clone or download' and download the ZIP
+Click 'clone or download' and clone the repository

-Unzip the ZIP and open in your chosen code editor

 ## How to run the tests